openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/semantic_segmentation.rst

 | `Custom_Semantic_Segmentation_SegNext_B <https://github.com/openvinotoolkit/training_extensions/blob/develop/src/otx/recipe/semantic_segmentation/segnext_b.yaml>`_                  | SegNext-b              |   32.08             | 27.56           |
 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------+---------------------+-----------------+

 All of these models are members of the same `Lite-HRNet <https://arxiv.org/abs/2104.06403>`_ backbones family.
-They differ in the trade-off between accuracy and inference/training speed. ``Lite-HRNet-x-mod3`` is the template with heavy-size architecture for accurate predictions but it requires long training.
+They differ in the trade-off between accuracy and inference/training speed. ``Lite-HRNet-x-mod3`` is the recipe with heavy-size architecture for accurate predictions but it requires long training.
 Whereas the ``Lite-HRNet-s-mod2`` is the lightweight architecture for fast inference and training.
 It is the best choice for the scenario of a limited amount of data.
 The ``Lite-HRNet-18-mod2`` model is the middle-sized architecture for the balance between fast inference and training time.

 Use `SegNext <https://arxiv.org/abs/2209.08575>`_ model which can achieve superior perfomance while preserving fast inference and fast training.

 In the table below the `Dice score <https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient>`_ on some academic datasets using our :ref:`supervised pipeline <semantic_segmentation_supervised_pipeline>` is presented.
-We use 512x512 image crop resolution, for other hyperparameters, please, refer to the related template.
+We use 512x512 image crop resolution, for other hyperparameters, please, refer to the related recipe.
 We trained each model with single Nvidia GeForce RTX3090.

 +-----------------------+--------------------------------------------------------------+-----------------------------------------------------+----------------------------------------------------------------------+-----------------------------------------------------------------+--------+
 | Model name            | `DIS5K <https://xuebinqin.github.io/dis/index.html>`_        | `Cityscapes <https://www.cityscapes-dataset.com/>`_ | `Pascal-VOC 2012 <http://host.robots.ox.ac.uk/pascal/VOC/voc2012/>`_ | `KITTI full <https://www.cvlibs.net/datasets/kitti/index.php>`_ | Mean   |